FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 If you don't like the default exception structure, you can provide your own normalizers.

-You can look `FOSRestBundle normalizers`_ for examples.
+You can look at `FOSRestBundle normalizers`_ for examples.

 .. _`FOSRestBundle normalizers`: https://github.com/FriendsOfSymfony/FOSRestBundle/tree/master/Serializer/Normalizer